Propaganda Due: Consequences and judicial investigations

 On 23 November 1995, Gelli was definitively convicted of misleading the court in the trial for the massacre in Bologna that took place on 2 August 1980, in which 85 people were killed and 200 were injured.
 The misdirection was carried out, in collaboration with the SISMI general Pietro Musumeci (a member of P2), the Carabinieri colonel Giuseppe Belmonte and the wheeler-dealer Francesco Pazienza, by placing a suitcase loaded with weapons, explosives, ammunition, flight tickets and false documents on the Taranto-Milan train on 13 January 1981.
 Gelli was also found guilty of fraud regarding the bankruptcy of Banco Ambrosiano, which was connected to the Vatican bank, the Istituto per le Opere di Religione (IOR) (there was a $1.3 billion hole in the bank).

 Over time, equal attention has been paid to the fate of the piduisti, some of whom have been publicly successful in politics or entertainment, while others have returned to anonymity.
 Some have been freed from the social stigma (Silvio Berlusconi successfully entered politics, becoming Prime Minister four times in 15 years; Fabrizio Cicchitto returned to politics; Maurizio Costanzo made a self-defence speech and maintained his career as a journalist).
 Berlusconi himself declared to Iceberg (a political programme broadcast on Telelombardia): "I have never been part of P2.
 And in any case, according to the sentences of the Republic's courts, being a P2 member is not a demerit. [...]
 I read about these projects later.
 A set-up: P2 was a scoop that made the fortune of La Repubblica and L'Espresso, it was an exploitation that unfortunately destroyed many protagonists of the political, cultural and journalistic life of our country."
-Massimo D'Alema, ther then Prime Minister, replied: "Being a member of the Pide means having participated in an organisation, a secret sect that plotted against the State, and this has been ratified by Parliament.
+Massimo D'Alema, the then Prime Minister, replied: "Being a member of the Pide means having participated in an organisation, a secret sect that plotted against the State, and this has been ratified by Parliament.
 An opinion that I share."

 From 2007 onwards, Licio Gelli was placed under house arrest in his villa Wanda in Arezzo, to serve a 12-year sentence for the Banco Ambrosiano's bankruptcy.
 In an interview with la Repubblica on September 28, 2003, during the Berlusconi II government, he said:

 I am enjoying a peaceful old age.
 Every morning I talk to the voices of my conscience, and it is a dialogue that calms me.
 I look at the country, I read the newspapers and I think: here it is, everything is being realised little by little, piece by piece.
 Maybe yes, I should have the copyright.
 Justice, TV, public order.
 I wrote it all thirty years ago in 53 points.